DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 echo "hello world";
 ```

-## PHP Tools
+## Code Style: PHP Tools

-The default formatting style is compliant with the formatting in PHP Tools for Visual Studio.
+The default code style is compliant with the formatting in PHP Tools for Visual Studio.
 This style focuses on leaving the code visual structure as untouched as possible, while normalizing the whitespaces where possible.

 Feature | Behavior
 --- | ---
-Multi-line expressions | Subsequent lines maintain their indentation from the first line.
+Multi-line expressions | Subsequent lines maintain their indentation from the first line
 PHP blocks indentation | Contents of PHP blocks is indented from the open tag (`<?php` or `<?=`)
 Code blocks | Code blocks always start on a new line for both declarations and code